 Best for: Style-conscious buyers who want a turnkey, fully furnished luxury residence with strong international brand recognition and statement-level design.

-Cipriani is the volume play in the branded luxury segment.
-At 80 stories and developed by Mast Capital, this tower will be among the tallest in Brickell.
-The Cipriani brand brings Italian hospitality DNA with a built-in restaurant and social club that creates genuine lifestyle value beyond the typical amenity package.
+Cipriani is the vertical leader in the branded luxury segment.
+It topped out at 872 feet across 80 stories in April 2026, making it the tallest residential tower south of Manhattan, according to Florida YIMBY.
+Developed by Mast Capital, the Cipriani brand brings Italian hospitality DNA with a built-in restaurant, a 37th-floor speakeasy, and a social club that creates genuine lifestyle value beyond the typical amenity package.

 Best for: Buyers who want branded luxury at a more accessible price point, with the social and dining lifestyle that the Cipriani name delivers.